OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 ### Server Certificate

-The Server Certificate must be issued to protect and authenticate the TLS channel used by the APIs that will be consumed by client applications of organizations participating in Open Banking.
+The Server Certificate must be issued to protect and authenticate the TLS channel used by the APIs that will be consumed by client applications of organizations participating in Open Finance.

 The certificate standard used must follow the existing certificate issuing practices of "CERTIFICATE FOR WEB SERVER – ICP-Brasil".